alexei-petru/react-courses-small-projects/archakov-react-pizza-v2/README.md

 # features to add
 15m lect15

-`if window location has something save it in redux, that will make a request and should render page with saved properties, ` `too much effects see what they are doing `
+`on first render if url has something in it dispatch to redux` `that will make the component rerender and fetch with  `